Replace flammable cladding through Project Remediate

 - Do not admit liability to anyone at any time, even if you think you are at fault.

 - Immediately do whatever is necessary to prevent further loss.

 - Document as much as possible.

-- Complete and email a claim form to Lockton Australia as soon as possible.
+- Complete and email a claim form to Lockton Australia or Insurance House as soon as possible.

 Home Building Compensation Fund (HBCF) insurance under Project Remediate

 The Home Building Compensation Fund (HBCF) insurance covers the situation where a builder becomes insolvent.
 Normally, the builder takes out this insurance, the cost of the insurance is built into the building contract price and an owners corporation can make a claim under the policy.